resolver101757/portenta_ttn_micropython/README.md

-# Arduino portenta detect model and send results to the TTN (lorawan)
+# Arduino portenta ML model to detect bull dog clips (and non bull dog clips) and send results to the TTN (lorawan)

 This repository contains all the software side of things you need to run the project.
 It includes :